010 Coding Collective

 Starting something you already know will become a big project?
 Start with AI-assisted coding right away instead of having to refactor later.

-When the AI loses context, you see it doing things twice, doing things wrong, rebuilding features you already have, or building features for something that doesn’t exist or isn’t needed.
+When the AI loses context, you see it doing things twice, rebuilding features you already have, or building features for something that doesn’t exist or isn’t needed.

 Vibe coding and AI-assisted coding are both valid approaches.
-The problem only arises when you don’t know where you stand.
-When you think you’re writing production code while you’re actually making a proof of concept.
+The problem arises when you don’t know where you stand, when you think you’re writing production code while you’re actually making a proof of concept.

-Know yourself, know where you stand on the spectrum, and know when to switch.
+Know yourself, know where you stand on the spectrum and know when to switch.
+Working is not the same as production-ready.

 Have a vibe-coded project that needs to be production-ready?

-We help founders and teams go from proof of concept to production code.
-Honest advice about what works and what doesn’t.
+We help founders and teams go from proof of concept to production code: an audit to know what’s needed, or hand the tech over completely.